-- Read the Brainstorm page.
-Click on one of the Building Ideas links on the page to open the project and see the building steps.
-Notice that these are ideas to help the student brainstorm.
-They are not complete solutions. - Click to open the Measuring Distance project.
+- 3. Click to open the Measuring Distance project.
 Build the model suggested and download the program to experiment with moving the wheel and changing the distance moved based on circumference. - 4.
 Now skim through the rest of the Make It Move With Wheels project to become familiar with the questions and supporting pages. - 5.
 An example solution is shown in the Teacher Notes.
 Building instructions and a program are included.
-You can build the example solution using the step-bystep instructions.
+You can build the example solution using the step-by-step instructions.
 Then download and run the program to see how far the model moves.
 You can also watch the video of the model. - 6.
 Choose a Lesson Planning Route that suits your needs.
 See "Suggested Lesson Planning Routes" later in this introduction. - 7.
-Ensure that each student's computer has a student version of LEGO MINDSTORMS Education EV3 Design Engineering Projects installed.
+Ensure that each student's computer has a preinstalled student version of LEGO MINDSTORMS Education EV3 Design Engineering Projects.
 Refer to the readme.txt file for installation instructions.
 You can see which version is installed in the top bar of the software. - 8.
 Ensure that each EV3 Brick has the latest firmware and is fully charged. - 9.
 It is very important for students to understand the relevance of the elements in the brick set.
 Run through the naming and basic functionality of the key hardware components and establish a set of brick management rules.